cjdbarlow/Part-One/principles-of-acid-base-physiology.md

 * **Cardiovascular**
  * Inotropy
   Inotropy falls in acidosis due to a direct myocardial depressant effect.
 May be offset by increased SNS tone in low-grade acidosis.
 Alkalosis may increase inotropy by increasing responsiveness to circulating catecholamines.
+ * Decreased response to catecholamines
+ When pH < 7.2.
  * Arrhythmias
  Secondary to altered SNS tone and electrolytes.
  * Vasodilation